jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       and engineering to change culture by providing research, information and action-oriented programs to achieve greater representation of women in the AEC industries.

+      BWAF is delighted to share the second of three Industry Leaders Roundtable events happening in cities across North America.
+Taking place in Toronto on September 24 & 25, this immersive two-day retreat welcomes senior thought leaders across the built environment for a rigorous and engaging series of conversations and discussions.
+Attendees will have the opportunity to explore innovative strategies, share best practices, and network with peers in the industry.
+The event aims to foster collaboration and drive forward-thinking solutions to some of the most pressing challenges in architecture, engineering, and construction.
+Join us in shaping the future of the built environment through dynamic and impactful dialogue.

+      More details about Industry Leaders Roundtable: Toronto and how to register coming soon.

+      Keep reading to learn about our recent Industry Leaders Roundtable:
+      Chicago program.
   - template: image-block
     button:
       - button_text: